Yoska393/rrda/README.md

 # rrda: Ridge Redundancy Analysis for High-Dimensional Omics Data <img src="image/logo.png" align="right" width="170"/>

-> This repository provides the **datasets, analysis scripts, and supplementary materials** used in our study on Ridge Redundancy Analysis (rrda).
+> This repository provides the **datasets, analysis scripts, and supplementary materials** used in our study on [bioRxiv](https://doi.org/10.1101/2025.04.16.649138).
 It is intended to reproduce the analyses in the paper and explore practical applications.
 ---

 ## 🔗 Related Resources